 There’s a time to be smart and scale your relationships with your audience as a whole, and there’s another time where the best way forward is just to do the hard, time-consuming, and individual work of talking to each of your key supporters.

-Your CRM is going to be foundational in revealing who should be called when.
-And make sure that the people hopping on these calls make notes about preferences for communication or other patterns that they notice.
+Your CRM, if built the right way, is going to be foundational in revealing who should be called and when.
+Ensure that the people hopping on these calls make notes about preferences for communication or other patterns that they notice.
 Some people prefer email but some people are always going to want to hear a voice on the other end of the line.

 Meet them on search